 For the purposes of corporate income tax from 1 January 2007, the Group considers its revenue from crude oil sales related to the Tournaisian horizon as taxable revenue and its expenses related to the Tournaisian horizon as deductible expenses, except those expenses which are not deductible in accordance with the tax legislation of Kazakhstan.
 Assets related to the Tournaisian reservoir that were acquired during the exploration phase are then depreciated for tax purposes at a maximum rate of 25.0%.
 Assets related to the Tournaisian reservoir that were acquired after the commencement of the production phase are subject to the depreciation rate in accordance with the 1997 Kazakh tax regime, expected to be approximately 14.0%.
-Under the PSA, the exploration phase for the remainder of the Chinarevskoye Field will expire in May 2011.
+Under the PSA, the exploration phase for the remainder of the Chinarevskoye Field expired in May 2011 and a further extension has been applied for.
 Assets related to the other horizons will depreciate in the same manner as those described above for the Tournaisian reservoir.

 Under the PSA, Zhaikmunai is obliged to pay to the State royalties on the volumes of crude oil and gas produced, with the royalty rate increasing as the volume of hydrocarbons produced increases.
 In addition, Zhaikmunai is required to deliver a share of its monthly production to the State (or make a payment in lieu of such delivery).
 The share to be delivered to the State also increases as annual production levels increase.
 See "Business Review-Subsoil Licences and Contracts" for a description of these amounts.
 Pursuant to the PSA, the Group is currently able to effectively deduct a significant proportion of production from the sharing arrangement (known as Cost Oil) that it would otherwise have to share with the Government.
 Cost oil reflects the deductible capital and operating expenditures incurred by the Group in relation to its operations.
-During the periods under review, royalties and government profit share have represented, as a percentage of total cost of sales, for the year ended 31 December 2010, 16.5% and 3.1%, respectively compared to 13.0% and 2.5%, for the year ended 31 December 2009, for the year ended 31 December 2008, 12.8% and 2.5%, respectively and for the year ended 31 December 2007, 14.1% and 2.7%, respectively.
+During the periods under review, royalties and government profit share represented, as a percentage of total cost of sales, 12.3% and 2.6% respectively, for the year ended 31 December 2011, compared to 16.5% and 3.1% respectively, for the year ended 31 December 2010, 13.0% and 2.5% respectively, for the year ended 31 December 2008.